Why you need a customer support operations team

 How to get started with customer support operations

 Luckily, investing in customer support operations doesn’t require a ton of extra tools or headcount – you can start by getting smarter about using the resources you already have in your arsenal.
-Here are three things you can do now to start building your CS ops framework.
+Here are three things you can do now to start building your CS Ops framework.

-Map out your existing workflows
+Map out existing workflows

 The first thing you need to do is understand exactly how things are going right now, so you can spot the areas for improvement.

 “Pick something that you know is a pain point for the customer.
 Map that, and then move on to something else.
-Map that, make your changes, show your improvements, communicate with customers, close the loop”
+Map that, make your changes, show your improvements, communicate with customers, close the loop” – Annette Franz

-Having this deeper understanding of your existing processes and workflows will help you to understand where you can optimize to make things more efficient for your customers and teams.
+This deeper understanding of your existing processes and workflows will help you to understand where you can optimize to make things more efficient for your customers and teams.

 Not sure where to start?
 “Pick something that you know is a pain point for the customer,” Annette recommends.
 “Map that, and then move on to something else.
 Map that, make your changes, show your improvements, communicate with customers, close the loop.
 Baby steps, for sure.”

-Find the right people for the job
+Hire the right people

 “The right person has to be willing to get deep into the weeds with numbers, and be able to creatively use the tools and tech at their disposal to solve problems and answer questions”

-Use the right tools
+Use the right support tools

 “Once you have a few quick wins under your belt, you can use that proven track record to advocate for more budget or resources in the future”